-All students should create a gmail account as soon as possible (if they do not already have one) and send an email to the instructor (from their gmail address) briefly introducing themselves, and their teaching situation.
-In-service teachers should bring to the first class the current textbook they use in their classes along with a simple listening and/pr speaking lesson plan they have used with the text.
-In addition, students should read the following two chapters:
+All students should be familiar with their Kanda email addresses, and their Google Apps accounts.
+Send an email to the instructor (from their Kanda Gmail address) briefly introducing themselves, and their teaching situation.
+In-service teachers should bring to the first class the current textbook they use in their classes along with a simple listening and/or speaking lesson plan they have used with the text.
+In addition, students should read the following two chapters from the required textbooks before the first meeting.
+If you need PDFs of these chapters, please email me:

-Flowerdew & Miller (2005) Chap 1 Nation & Newton (2009) Chap 1
+Flowerdew & Miller (2005) Chap 6 Nation & Newton (2009) Chap 1